M64GitHub/1st-shot/README.md

 #### **True Sprite Graphics**
 Uses real PNG sprite sheets for frame-based animation.
 Rendering is buffered to eliminate flicker, and object pooling minimizes runtime allocations.

-#### **Multi-Threaded Architecture**
-Audio runs in its own thread, updating independently of the game loop.
-No audio stutter, no frame drops.

 ### **Complete Game Engine**
 - **3 explosion types**
 - **200-star parallax starfield** with depth-based speed